-The research that Jacob Pastor-Paz, Ilan Noy, and others conducted showed that New Zealand’s Earthquake Commission (EQC) should prepare for high payouts related to increases weather-related damage.
-These increases are between 7% and 8% for 2020 – 2040, and 9% and 25% for 2080 – 2100.
+Jacob Pastor-Paz, Ilan Noy, and others conducted research that showed that New Zealand’s Earthquake Commission (EQC) should prepare for high payouts related to increased weather-related damage.
+These increases are between 7% and 8% for 2020 – 2040 and 9% and 25% for 2080 – 2100.

 EQC is New Zealand’s public insurer and provides residential insurance for some weather-related damage.
-The EQC has already paid 450 million in payouts since 2000 due to weather-related hazards.
+Since 2000, the EQC has paid out 450 million in payouts due to weather-related hazards.

-According to this research, payouts will increase as climate change will bring more intense and extreme weather events particularly extreme precipitation that will translate to more severe damages to residential properties and additional financial burden for the EQC.
+According to this research, payouts will increase as climate change brings more intense and extreme weather events, particularly extreme precipitation, that will translate to more severe damage to residential properties and an additional financial burden for the EQC.

 How did researchers come up with their projections of future damages and figures?

-First, researchers estimate the relationship between extreme precipitation events and the ECQ’s weather-related liabilities, analysing more than 8000 claims lodged between 2000 to 2017.
+First, researchers estimate the relationship between extreme precipitation events and the ECQ’s weather-related liabilities, analysing over 8000 claims between 2000 and 2017.

 They used this relationship with climate projections from downscaled Regional Climate Models to predict the impact of future extreme weather events on EQC insurance claims up to 2100.

-The result of the study shows that a future low-emissions scenario when GHG concentrations in the atmosphere are low, will see a decrease change in damages towards the end of the century, and a future with the highest-emissions scenario will see a difference in damages doubling between 2020 to 2040, and 2080 to 2100.
+The study’s results show that a future low-emissions scenario, when GHG concentrations in the atmosphere are low, will see a decrease in damages towards the end of the century, and a future with the highest-emissions scenario will see a difference in damages doubling between 2020 and 2040 and 2080 to 2100.

-Local governments, stakeholders, and infrastructure managers can also use data on the study to bolster climate adaptation and mitigation strategies, especially in flooding-prone and climate-vulnerable areas.
+Local governments, stakeholders, and infrastructure managers can also use the study’s data to strengthen climate adaptation and mitigation strategies, especially in flooding-prone and climate-vulnerable areas.

 To read the full study, CLICK on the button below: